 Your Soils Are Talking All Season Long, Are You Listening?

-Teralytic Founder & CEO Steve Ridder writes about the importance of season-long soil sensing for growers to take action before damages appear....Read More
+Founder & CEO Steve Ridder writes about the importance of season-long sensors to inform growers before damages appear....Read More

 "Managing the nitrogen (N), phosphorus (P), potassium (K), and moisture levels of your field are some of the most important aspects to growing a crop.
 Too much NPK, and you’re throwing money away; too little, and you’ll harm yields.
 Excessive irrigation or precipitation and the crop drowns; not enough and the crop dies of thirst," write Teralytic's VP of Soil Science, Meagan Hynes, PhD, and Agronomist Jason Steffen.